MakoDoli/MakoDoli/README.md

 ### Hi there 👋  I'm Mako 👋

 I'm a  Front-end developer with 2 years of experience in developing user-friendly, responsive, and interactive web applications.
-I have expertise in HTML, CSS, JavaScript,  and its front-end library such as React.
+I have expertise in HTML, CSS, JavaScript, React, Nextjs.

 ## 🔭 What I'm currently working on